TophatSynth/medic_backup/MD2001/Lecture Notes/Week 11/Clinical anatomy of the vertebral column.md

 		- Incontinence
 		- Numbness
 		- Emergency
-	- Emergence - can be treated and recovered fully if treated promptly, if not - permanent effects eg incontinence
+	- Emergency - can be treated and recovered fully if treated promptly, if not - permanent effects eg incontinence